KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 Keep in mind that even after excluding the `PnPDeviceAllowed` `ActionType`, the other possible `ActionType` values still contain activities which may not indicate blocking, but allowing.

-For example, take a look at the following KQL query:
+For example, take a look at the following KQL query, taken from [here](https://learn.microsoft.com/en-us/defender-endpoint/device-control-overview#control-access-to-removable-media-using-device-control):

 ```kql
 DeviceEvents